BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Methods

 If $z$ is a normal Gaussian, we can rewrite Equation \ref{eq:regeq} in the $z$-domain as follows:

 The optimization process of Equation \ref{eq:harmodel4} requires the calculation of gradients of $f_\theta^{-1}\left(z\right)$, which can be computationally burdensome.
-To increase computational efficiency and reduce processing time, we simply drop the calculation of $\frac{\partial{f_\theta^{-1}\left(z\right)}}{\partial{z}}$.
+To increase computational efficiency and reduce processing time, we simply omit the calculation of $\frac{\partial{f_\theta^{-1}\left(z\right)}}{\partial{z}}$.
 Instead, iterative optimization is performed in both the $z$- and $x$-domains, by leveraging the invertibility of normalizing flow.
-The algorithm alternates between taking a gradient descent of the distance measure $D\left(x,x_s\right)$ and the prior term $|z|^2$.
+The algorithm alternates between a gradient descent of the distance measure $D\left(x,x_s\right)$ and a gradient descent of the prior term $|z|^2$.

 In the latent vector domain $z$, $z$ is updated so that it does not deviate far from the center of the Gaussian:

 In the image domain $x$, the gradient of $D\left(x,x_s\right)$ is measured and updated at each iteration as follows: